 At Sleep Matters Perth we will ask you to complete a sleep log for a week prior to your initial appointment, along with some brief screening questionnaires about your sleep.

 Do I have insomnia?
 Take our quiz.Take our short quiz to see if your symptoms are key indicators.

 The good news is that insomnia is a condition that usually responds well to treatment.
-Sometimes patients need as few as 4-6 consultations to get back to better sleep.
+Sometimes clients need as few as 4-6 consultations to get back to better sleep.
 The clincial team at Sleep Matters are trained in CBT-Insomnia, the recommended first-line treatment.

 There are a number of diverse cures and treatments, some more effective than others.
 The recommended first-line treatment is Cognitive Behaviour Therapy-Insomnia, or CBT-I.

 Sleeping pills (recommended for short term use only)

 Over the counter remedies

 At Sleep Matters, we specialise in Cognitive Behavioural Therapy for Insomnia (CBT-I).
 Approximately 70-80% of people with insomnia obtain lasting benefit from this treatment.
 Research shows that it is more effective than sleeping pills in the long term.
 CBT-I isn’t a quick fix, but a longstanding approach to managing insomnia by addressing what keeps the problem going.
 It is important that your treating clinician has specific training and experience with helping people to identify and change unhelpful thoughts, beliefs, and behaviours.